gmalharbi8/Web-development-chrom-game-/README.md

 # Web-development-chrom-game-
-we are imam university student and this project describes how to create a web game using front end languages: HTML,CSS,PHP,Ajax,JS. overview of our project:
+We are imam university students and this project describes how to create a web game using languages: HTML, CSS, JS, PHP, Ajax.<br /><br />
+overview of our project:
 In this project, we build a dynamic website which is a makeover of the famous Google Chrome Dinosaur Game, but with more distinguishing and advanced properties.
 It's called 'Crash Game'.
 Our target audience is anyone who wants to enjoy a dynamic competitive game.

 # Look & Feel: